miyamok/reentrancy/README.md

 ## Vulnerable smart contract: Jar

 The following Solidity code implements a coin jar.
-The expected use case is that anybody can make a deposit, and anytime in the future, the depositor can withdraw money.
+The expected use case is that anybody can make a deposit, and anytime in the future, the depositor can withdraw the deposited money.
 ```
 // SPDX-License-Identifier: CC-BY-4.0
 pragma solidity >=0.8.0 <0.9.0;